 Your treatment will vary according to the specific source of your sciatic pain and the severity of your condition.
 With most patients, chiropractic adjustments and muscle stretching will improve the range or motion and function of the spine and will remove the pressure on the sciatic nerve.
 As you receive a series of adjustments, over time the vertebra should remain in their proper position and no longer impinge on the nerve

 Don't wait!
-Call 417-725-6655 or click on the link below to make your appointment and start on the road to healing today!
+Call your chiropractor in Nixa at 417-725-6655 or click on the link below to make your appointment and start on the road to healing today!

 1. Low Back Pain of Mechanical Origin: Randomized Comparison of Chiropractic and Hospital Outpatient Treatment, T.W.
 Meade, Sandra Dyer, Wendy Browne, Joy Townsend, A.O.
 Frank, British Medical Journal, Volume 300, June 2, 1990, Pages 1431-1437.